A7med7x7/chameo/README.md

 >[!NOTE]
 >
->feel free to create a lease first and then generate a project using ReproGen, or generate the project first and create the lease later(Ideally before fetching it), just use the same project name when creating the lease.
+>feel free to create a lease first and then generate a project using Chameo, or generate the project first and create the lease later(Ideally before fetching it), just use the same project name when creating the lease.

 ## Create a lease
 To use resources on the Chameleon testbed, reserve them by creating a lease.
 Using the Horizon OpenStack web interface, create a lease for a p100 node.